 While there is a long-standing literature on the nexus between income inequality and economic growth, income distribution and monetary policy have been traditionally considered separate issues.
 The outbreak of the global financial crisis and the subsequent recession led major central banks to loosen their monetary policy stance.
 This spiked new interest in the relationship between monetary policy and income inequality -- also since a lot of these measures comprised asset purchases by the central bank and it is known that price movements in assets should impact inequality.
 Hitherto, empirical work did not provide clear evidence, also since transmission channels seem complex and depend on the distribution of financial assets and liabilities in the population - at best, a modest effect of monetary policy on inequality can be found in the data \citep{Amaral2017}.
 In recent contributions, \citet{Coibion2017} for the USA, \citet{Mumtaz2017} for the UK and \citet{Furceri2017} for a broader set of countries, a systematic impact of monetary policy on inequality has been established: If monetary policy is tightened, inequality increases.

 One reason why the literature on the monetary policy and inequality nexus is scarce might be that effects of monetary policy in a macroeconomic context are frequently addressed within a time series framework such as a vector autoregression (VAR).
 Income data, however, is often collected in surveys that are available only over a short time period, or isolated years.
 For example, the Japanese National Survey of Family Income and Expenditure offers very detailed information on household income and expenditures but is carried out every five years only.
-To circumvent the paucity of continuous time series on income data, researchers have used grouped data that are constructed by aggregating individual observations of a variable into groups and are available over a longer time horizon.
+To circumvent the paucity of continuous time series on income data, researchers have used grouped data that are constructed by aggregating individual observations of a variable into income groups and are available over a longer time horizon.
 Using these data directly, however, would imply the stark assumption that all households within a group have the same income \citep{Chotikapanich2007}.